-Although Yokrshire Water's AICR will fall below our guidance for the current rating over the remainder of AMP7, the stable outlook reflects our expectation that AICR will recover in AMP8 as a result of regulatory true-up mechanisms and updated cost allowances.
-The stable outlook also reflects Moody's expectation that Yorkshire Water will maintain net debt comfortably below 80% of Regulatory Capital Value (RCV), supported by the recently-announced repayment of intercompany borrowings.
+Although Yorkshire Water's AICR will fall below our guidance for the current rating over the remainder of AMP7, the stable outlook reflects our expectation that the ratio will recover in AMP8 as a result of regulatory true-up mechanisms and updated cost allowances.
+The stable outlook also reflects Moody's expectation that Yorkshire Water will maintain net debt comfortably below 80% of Regulatory Capital Value (RCV), supported by the repayment of intercompany borrowings.